 Weeping Norway spruce trees do not require much fertilizer to thrive.
 Mature trees will only need fertilizer every few years.
 Use a balanced fertilizer designed for trees and shrubs.
 Apply this in the spring to encourage new, healthy growth.

 Pruning may be necessary to keep the tree in its desired shape or to remove dead and damaged branches.
-Be sure to prune with clean tools, making the cut right above a node at a 45-degree angle.
-This node is where new growth will form.
+Be sure to prune with clean tools, making the cut right above a node, which is where new growth will form.

 Propagating the Weeping Norway Spruce

 Cuttings provide an easy way to propagate this evergreen.
-This form of propagating works best on mature trees that are around 10 to 15 years old.
 Take hardwood cuttings in the late fall or winter when the tree is dormant.
 Follow these steps:

 - Using sharp snips, trim a cutting that is around 6 inches long.
 Cut below a node at a 45-degree angle.